Kewaunee, Wisconsin: Economy

+Kewaunee Fabrications is the successor to the Kewaunee Shipbuilding and Engineering, a shipbuilder operating from 1941 to 1945.

 Healthcare

 Kewaunee is home to two primary care clinics and one urgent care center.
 The area is in both a mental health and primary care Health Professional Shortage Area (HPSA) qualifying the area as a medical desert.
 There are 7 primary care providers per 100,000 population in Kewaunee compared to the statewide average of 75.6.
 By 2035, the area is expected to have a 93.7% deficit in physicians, the largest deficit in Wisconsin.
 There are no behavior health professionals in Kewaunee.